qigao/project-cpp-template/readme/building.md

 Cmake will automatically create the `./build` folder if it does not exist, and it configures the project.

-Instead, if you have CMake version 3.25+, you can use one of the workflow presets that are listed in the CmakePresets.nJson file.
+Instead, if you have CMake version 3.25+, you can use one of the workflow presets that are listed in the CmakePresets.json file.

     cmake --workflow --list-presets
     cmake --workflow --preset <preset>